geleto/cascador-ai/README.md

 ```

 ### loader
-Pull templates from files using a Nunjucks-compatible loader:
+Pull templates or scripts from files using a Nunjucks-compatible loader:
 ```typescript
 import { create, FileSystemLoader } from 'cascador-ai';